Efficient Algorithm for Sparse Fourier Transform of Generalized $q$-ary Functions: Introduction

-Computing the Fourier transform $F$ of a $q$-ary function $f$ is a challenging problem.
+Computing the Fourier transform of a $q$-ary function $f$ is a challenging problem.
 Without any assumptions, this requires obtaining $N=q^n$ samples from $f$ and paying a computational cost of $O(N\log(N))$ to compute the transform using the seminal fast Fourier transform (FFT) algorithm~\cite{cooley1965algorithm}.
 This algorithm becomes computationally prohibitive for large $q$ or $n$.
 Fortunately, in practice, most $q$-ary functions have a sparse Fourier transform, meaning $F$ only has a few non-zero coefficients~\cite{aghazadeh2021epistatic,brookes2022sparsity}.
-The $S$-sparse Fourier transform of a $q$-ary function can be computed using efficient algorithms~\cite{erginbas2023efficiently} with a sample complexity of $O(Sn)$, akin to the compressed sensing theory~\cite{donoho2006cs, baraniukcs2007, candesrobust2006}, and computational complexity of $O(Sn^2\log q)$.
-This computational advantage of sparse Fourier algorithms, compared to methods such as LASSO~\cite{tibshiranilasso1996}, has enabled several advances, including scalable methods to identify biological interactions in proteins~\cite{brookes2022sparsity,poelwijk2016context}, explain machine learning models~\cite{tsui2024shapzero,tsui2024recovering}, and regularize neural networks in the spectral domain~\cite{aghazadeh2021epistatic,gorji2023walshhadamardregularizer}.
+The $S$-sparse Fourier transform of a $q$-ary function can be computed using efficient algorithms~\cite{erginbas2023efficiently} with a sample complexity of $O(Sn)$, akin to the compressed sensing theory~\cite{donoho2006cs, baraniukcs2007, candesrobust2006}, and computational complexity of $O(Sn^2\log q)$, significantly faster than sparse regression methods, such as LASSO~\cite{tibshiranilasso1996}.
+However, despite this progress, in most applications, $f$ is defined over alphabets of different sizes.
+For instance, consider a model that predicts patient outcomes using $n$ categorical features—such as age group, sex, or chest pain type.
+This model can only be represented as a function over the space $\mathbb{Z}_{q_1} \times \mathbb{Z}_{q_2} \times \cdots \times \mathbb{Z}_{q_n}$, where $q_i$ reflects the number of categories in feature $i$.
+Representing this model instead as a $q$-ary function is infeasible, since features often vary in their number of categories (grouping patients by age may require more categories than grouping by sex).
+As another example, consider a length-$n$ protein sequence, which can be naturally encoded as a $q$-ary sequence in $\mathbb{Z}_{q=20}^n$ for 20 amino acids.
+When predicting protein fitness from the sequence, it is common to assume only a fraction of the amino acids in each protein site are predictive~\cite{sarkisyan2016local}.
+In these cases, the function is more effectively modeled using a more generalized notion of $q$-ary function.
+We call such functions $f:\mathbb{Z}_{q_1} \times \mathbb{Z}_{q_2} \times \cdots \times \mathbb{Z}_{q_n} \rightarrow \mathbb{R}$, which map from the product of spaces with different alphabet sizes to real numbers, \emph{generalized $q$-ary functions}.